ALL SCHOOL – Grades PK4 – Twelfth Grade

 LOWER SCHOOL – Grades PK4 – Sixth Grade

 - Donoho was one of the first to be dually accredited by The Southern Association of Colleges and Schools (SACS) and the Southern Association of Independent Schools (SAIS).

 - Donoho is a member of the Alabama Independent School Association (AISA).

 - All members of the faculty are accredited by standards of SAIS/AdvancED and their teaching field.
-Eighty-three percent (83%) of the faculty have earned graduate degrees.
+Seventy-one percent (71%) of the faculty have earned graduate degrees.

 - Private music lessons are offered to students in grades PK4 – twelfth grade.
 They have the opportunity to study piano, strings, guitar, and voice with various private music teachers on campus during the school day.
 Students may take a lesson during PE, recess, or study hall once each week.
 Over thirty percent (30%) of our students participate.

 - A highly qualified guidance counselor is available and active in working with all students – grades PK4 – twelfth grade.
 Students enjoy a weekly character education lesson with the counselor on topics ranging from friendship to getting organized.

 - A state of the art technology infrastructure, strategically designed to be in support of, rather than in place of the teacher, is in place with a fiber optic backbone connecting all buildings, and 10 MB Metro fiber connection to the Internet.
 The program includes wireless access campus-wide, including athletic fields.